magiblot/tvision/README.md

 * Horizontal and vertical mouse wheel support (`evMouseWheel`), even on DOS.
 * Arbitrary screen size support (with up to 65535 rows or columns).
 * Graceful handling of screen resize events.
+* Windows can be resized also from their bottom left corner.
 * Support for `kbCtrlUp` and `kbCtrlDown` key codes (which don't work on 16-bit DOS, don't ask me why).
 They can be used to move windows faster with the keyboard (as `kbCtrlLeft` and `kbCtrlRight` already did).
 * Improved usability of menus: they can be closed by clicking twice on them, even submenus.
 * Improved usability of scrollbars: dragging them also scrolls the page.
 Clicking on an empty area of the scrollbar moves the thumb right under the cursor.
 They are responsive by default to mouse wheel events.